 Magnesium Therapy at Vikasati

 In addition to the benefits of transdermal magnesium absorption, you can also enjoy the perks of contrast water therapy.
 By switching between the hot and cold magnesium pools, you can invigorate your body, boost your circulation, and promote recovery from physical stress.
-This experience couples the wellness benefits of magnesium with the revitalizing effects of hot and cold immersion.
+This experience couples the wellness benefits of magnesium therapy with the revitalizing effects of hot and cold immersion.

 Start experiencing the benefits of transdermal magnesium for yourself at Vikasati.
-Book a session today
+Book a session today.